 The Corangamite CMA seeks to have a Risk Management Framework in place that will effectively identify and manage material risk across the organisation.
 The Framework sets the requirements and responsibilities for staff and emphasises that the management of risk and risk reporting is everyone's responsibility and have appropriate controls in place.
+This is reflected in a positive risk culture.
 In August 2018 the Corangamite CMA implemented its Board-approved Risk Appetite Statement which outlines:

-The Corangamite CMA must take an appropriate level of risk in pursuit of our regional vision and to be the recognised and respected leader in waterway and catchment management whilst maintaining our values, the safety and well-being of our people, volunteers and visitors, and our long-term standing as a trusted partner.
+The Corangamite CMA must take an appropriate level of risk in pursuit of our regional vision and to be the recognised and respected leader in waterway and catchment management whilst maintaining our values, the safety and wellbeing of our people, volunteers and visitors, and our long-term standing as a trusted partner.